yxyjy/recordium/README.md

 # Recordium
-Website for an Online Vinyl Store using HTML, CSS and Javascript
+Website for an online vinyl store using HTML, CSS and Javascript